Why Does Innovation Management Require a Systematic Approach?

 Let's start with idea generation, an activity most companies would confess to performing well.
 Fostering a thriving breeding ground of ideas is integral for a successful innovation strategy and must be supported with relevant activities.
 But are you reaching your full ideation potential?

-A study performed by Adobe in 2016 found that only 41% believe they are creative and only 31% believe they are living up to their creative potential.
-The idea that creativity—which is fuel for innovation—is potentially lacking could be critical for your long-term success.
+A study by Adobe 2016 found that only 41% believe they are creative, and only 31% believe they are living up to their creative potential.
+The idea that creativity—fuel for innovation—is potentially lacking could be critical for your long-term success.
 After all, how can you reach your full innovative potential if large portions of your workforce feel creatively disengaged?

 It seems adequate support and encouragement is the solution for facilitating creativity, especially for those with lower initial innovation performance.
-This is why a systematic approach to innovation is essential—to repeatedly support your innovation efforts.
+This is why a systematic approach to innovation is essential—repeatedly supporting your innovation efforts.

 Once you've extracted the maximum potential from your ideation activities, a lot more work needs to be done to validate and shape ideas into something that may work and create value and impact.
 It's up to organizations and leaders to create conditions where great ideas can take root, develop, and be implemented.